kitttn/temptest/Firmware-Build.md

 The developer release includes a tarball with the necessary source and tools to build firmware for APBridge1 and AP Bridge 2.
-That tarball is available for download here:
+The tarball is available here:

 http://storage.googleapis.com/mdk/unipro_bridge_firmware_devcon2_v0.2.tar.gz